bodane/ssid-mapper/README.md

 # Code Use Case

-The goal of this script is to locate 802.11b/g/a device locations (eg. phones/tablets/laptops with WiFi enabled), by using direct exports from `airodump-ng` using `.kismet.csv` extension files, without GPS data.
+The goal of this script is to locate 802.11b/g/a device locations (eg. phones/tablets/laptops with WiFi enabled), by using direct exports from `airodump-ng` using `.netxml` extension files, without GPS data.

-The kismet.csv file will contain captured 802.11b/g/a device probe requests with SSID information.
-This makes it possible to accurately attribute device location using this information.
+The kismet.netxml files will contain captured 802.11b/g/a device probe requests with SSID information.
+This makes it possible to attribute all past locations a device has previously been seen, based on it's past Wi-Fi network associations.
 The accuracy of SSID locations is dependent on the accuracy of WiGLE.net information.

 ## Getting Started:

-- You need a `airodump-ng` produced export in KISMET.CSV format (these are delimited with a semicolon), and contain more information that a typical CSV export.
+- You need a `airodump-ng` produced export in NETXML format (this is a XML formatted file).
 - WiGLE.net API key *(a free registered account is fine if for personal use)*.

 ## Step 1: Install python, pip and dependencies.